GVI US would be more appropriate.

 Highlights

-There’s very little research about jungle cat species found in Kekoldi.
-Learn monitoring from experts, and help uncover more about these elusive cats.
+There’s very little research on wild cat species in Kekoldi.
+Learn monitoring techniques from experts, and help uncover more about these elusive cats.

 Feel the rush of the jungle